bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 You can create a project if you are either a group leader of an AG or a delegate of an AG.

-In this case, please send an email to hpc-admin@bihealth.de and request a new project.
+In this case, please send an email to hpc-admin@bih-charite.de and request a new project.

 ## I have a problem with my SSH key, help!